iokasimov/joint/README.md

 ## Overview

 `joint` let you type expressions by effects that they produce.
 No free/freer monad, no GADTs and other fancy stuff - all you need is a functor composition.
 If you want to be able to use your on effect in this library you need to pick a `joint schema` and write several instances (`Functor`/`Applicative`/`Monad`).
+For better understanding it's recommend to read this explanation series: [part 1](https://iokasimov.github.io/posts/2019/11/joint), [part 2](https://iokasimov.github.io/posts/2020/02/joint).

 ## Simple real world example